Execute Justice.

 Current information about the Death Penalty in Arizona

-Arizona is one of 27 states still practicing the death penalty.
+Arizona is one of 27 states that still practice the death penalty.
+Since 1910, the state has carried out 102 executions.

 Racial Bias & Death Penalty Outcomes